 From January 2016 to January 2018, Special Envoy de Mistura conducted a series of intra-Syrian talks.
 By late 2017 and throughout 2018, these efforts progressively focused on two key aspects of resolution 2254: the schedule and process for drafting a new constitution and precise requirements for UN-supervised elections.

-In January 2019, the Secretary-General appointed Geir O. Pedersen as the fourth Special Envoy for Syria.
-Special Envoy Pedersen currently leads the UN’s efforts to advance the full implementation of Security Council resolution 2254 and the 2012 Geneva Communiqué.
+In January 2019, Geir O. Pedersen succeeded de Mistura as Special Envoy for Syria.
+He currently leads the UN’s efforts to advance the full implementation of Security Council resolution 2254, including facilitation of the Syrian Constitutional Committee, and the 2012 Geneva Communiqué.
+Special Envoy Pedersen also continues to advocate for a constructive international diplomacy by encouraging key stakeholders to discuss with the UN concrete, mutual, reciprocal and verifiable steps to help save lives, ease suffering, and restore stability in Syria.

 Commission of Inquiry of the Human Rights Council (COI)http://www.ohchr.org/EN/HRBodies/HRC/IICISyria/Pages/IndependentInternationalCommission.aspx